How do you get Testicular Cancer?

 The factors that increase testicular cancer risk include:

 - Abnormal development of the testicle.

 - White men have a higher testicular cancer risk compared to black men.

 The two main types of testicular cancer are:

 - Non-seminomas – These are germ cell tumors that usually occur in males between their late teens to early thirties.
-The 4 subtypes are embryonal carcinoma, yolk sac carcinoma, choriocarcinoma and teratoma.
+The four subtypes are embryonal carcinoma, yolk sac carcinoma, choriocarcinoma and teratoma.